-Any number of things can cause this problem - it may be as simple as a loose gas cap, a problem with an incorrect fuel/air mixture, or something much more severe as an engine problem.
+Many things can cause this problem – it may be as simple as a loose gas cap, a problem with an incorrect fuel/air mixture, or something much more severe as an engine problem.

-You will need to read the fault codes using an OBD-II as outlined in the next section.
+You will need to read the fault codes using an OBD-II, as outlined in the next section.